Philadelphia

 Fox Chase Line

 The Fox Chase Line is a commuter rail line on a northeast-southwest alignment.
-It runs from Fox Chase in the northeast to 30th Street Station on the CCCC in the southwest, serving 10 stations and with through service to the Airport (weekdays) and Wawa (weekends).
+It runs from Fox Chase in the northeast to 30th Street Station on the CCCC in the southwest, serving 10 stations and with through service to the Chestnut Hill West (weekdays) and Malvern and Thorndale (weekends).

 Lansdale/Doylestown Line